knut-erik/csp-workshop/content/index.md

 [report-uri](https://www.w3.org/TR/CSP3/#directive-report-uri) is deprecated.
 However not all browsers support the new directive [report-to](https://www.w3.org/TR/CSP3/#directive-report-to), thus is ok to include both to support past and future browsers.

 The [report-to](https://www.w3.org/TR/CSP3/#directive-report-to) directive defines a reporting endpoint to which violation reports ought to be sent.
+The endpoint must serve through the `https` protocol.

 ---
 `report-to` example: